 Use this topic map to guide your study for Arcitura Education S90.08 (Advanced SOA Design & Architecture) within the Certified SOA Architect path.

-The S90.08 exam combines multiple-choice and scenario-based questions to measure both conceptual knowledge and practical decision-making in advanced SOA contexts.
+The S90.08 exam uses multiple-choice and scenario-based items to assess both conceptual knowledge and practical decision-making.
+Questions progress in difficulty and require you to apply SOA principles to realistic business and technical contexts.

 Explore other Arcitura Education certifications: view all Arcitura Education exams.